 Any Cornell University student who identifies with the mission of the Cornell Democrats is considered to be a member of the Cornell Democrats for that academic year.
 Membership in the Cornell Democrats is open to undergraduate, graduate, and professional students.

 To be considered as a “voting member” of the Cornell Democrats, said member is required to attend 3 Cornell Democrats events per semester.
 This member must be on the official Cornell Democrats listserv.
 Any student studying abroad may not be considered as a voting member.

 Section 2: Rights of Members

-Any member is eligible to vote for Constitutional changes, official endorsements and affiliations, officer elections, and any other concern that the Executive Board determines appropriate.
-Any member shall be eligible to run for any Executive Board position.
+Any voting member who meets the requirements delineated in Article 3 Section 1 is eligible to vote for Constitutional changes, official endorsements and affiliations, officer elections, and any other concerns that the Executive Board determines appropriate.

 Section 3: Membership List

 The Secretary, or a person that the Secretary designates, is responsible for maintaining an up-to-date and accurate listserv of Cornell Democrats members.
 The Secretary is also responsible for maintaining an up-to-date attendance sheet which will be used to verify membership status before all votes.

 Section 4: Non-Discrimination Policy

 Membership in and affiliation with the Cornell Democrats and all rights and responsibilities associated with such a status shall not be contingent on a person’s actual or perceived: age, creed, color, disability, ethnicity, gender, gender identity or expression, marital status, national origin, race, religion, religious affiliation, religious practice, sexual orientation, veteran or military status, or any combination of these factors or related factors.

 article 4: executive board